Combinatorial Proofs in Bordered Heegaard Floer homology: Relations on the mapping class groupoid

-We can therefore specify a type of generators by specifying which of the numbered pairs are occupied at each pointed matched circle.
+We can therefore specify a \emph{type} of generators by specifying which of the numbered pairs are occupied at each pointed matched circle.
 At each arcslide, the generator is either type $X$ or type $Y$.
-In the first case, the occupied pairs must be the same before and after, and in the second case, the $C$ pair for that arcslide occurs before and is replaced by the $B$ pair.
+In the first case, the occupied pairs must be the same before and after, and in the second case, the $C$ pair occurs before and is replaced by the $B$ pair.
 To choose a specific generator of a given type, it remains to choose which unnumbered pairs to occupy throughout, so that the total number of occupied pairs is $g$ (half of the total $2g$ pairs).

 We now study the involution relation as an example.
 This is the simplest case, which nevertheless illustrates most of the reasoning required.
-As shown in Figure \ref{fig:diaginv}, there are two numbered pairs ($d = 2$).
+One possible Heegaard diagram for the involution relation is shown in Figure \ref{fig:diaginv}.
+There are two numbered pairs ($d = 2$).
 Pair 1 served as the $C$ pair and pair 2 served as the $B$ pair for both arcslides.
 The possible types of generators are:

 \begin{itemize} \item $_{()}X_{()}X_{()}$ \item $_{(1)}X_{(1)}X_{(1)}$ \item $_{(2)}X_{(2)}X_{(2)}$ \item $_{(12)}X_{(12)}X_{(12)}$ \item $_{(1)}X_{(1)}Y_{(2)}$ \item $_{(1)}Y_{(2)}X_{(2)}$ \end{itemize}